realanalysis/Convert-XML-to-JSON/README.md

 # XMLReader

-This project comes from a component developed by Troy Brant , i have add recurstion method to remove extra node from the result.
+This project comes from a component developed by Troy Brant , i have add recursion method to remove extra node from the result.

 ## Usage